schell/mogwai/README.md

 assert_eq!(&view.html_string(), "<button>Clicked 2 times</button>");

 if cfg!(target_arch = "wasm32") {
-    // running a view adds its DOM to document.body and ownership is passed to the window,
+    // running a view adds its DOM to the document.body and ownership is passed to the window,
     // so this only works in the browser view.run().unwrap_throw()
 }